 I tried to take close photos of the feathers coming in.
 It is like a straw pokes up first, then the feather grows from inside the straw to protect it, so cool.
 Some of our hens have grown in different patterns or colors than they didn’t have before, and others just get a fresh, clean look.

-The hens can lose their feathers gradually over a week or so, and some just explode in one day.
+Next, the hens can lose their feathers gradually over a week or so And some just explode in one day.
 It can be scary when you are not expecting it!
-I thought Gypsy had been attacked when I walked down the stairs!
+I thought Gypsy had been attacked when I walked down the stairs one day.
 When hens molt, they generally stop egg production.
 It is like a time of rest for their bodies to prepare for the next season of laying

 (You think I’m kidding about the mom-hen similarities?).